 - 6. AMOUNT: Enter the exact amount of the expenditure. - 7.
 PAYEE ADDRESS: Enter the complete address of the person to whom the expenditure was made. - 8.
 PURPOSE OF EXPENDITURE: You must disclose the purpose of the expenditure in two parts: Category and Description.
-Merely disclosing the category of goods, services, or other thing of value for which the expenditure is made does not adequately describe the purpose of an expenditure. - (a) Category: Select a category of goods, services, or other thing of value for which an expenditure is made.
+Merely disclosing the category of goods, services, or other thing of value for which the expenditure was made does not adequately describe the purpose of an expenditure. - (a) Category: Select a category of goods, services, or other thing of value for which an expenditure is made.
+If none of the listed categories apply, select "Other" and enter your own category.
 Examples of acceptable categories include: